helpscout/seed/README.md

   width: 20%; }
 ```

 P.S.
-For maps within maps, the arguments are based on *name* (not the index/position of the key).
+For maps within maps, the arguments are based on *name* (not the argument order).